 Student Leader Duties

-Each leader will be assigned to 8 or 9 freshman sessions during the summer program.
-Each leader will work with 4 other leaders and, as a team, will be responsible for approximately 175-200 students per session.
+Each leader will be assigned to 16 or 17 freshman sessions during the summer program.
+Each leader will work with as a team of 10 leaders and will be responsible for approximately 175-200 students per session.

 Advance preparation for each group includes team planning meetings, stuffing folders, making door tags, establishing meeting agendas, assembling registration materials, setting up meeting rooms, residence hall preparation, etc.

-Major job responsibilities include facilitating early arrivals, program check-in, informational meetings, a walking tour, planned social activities, evening supervision, registration, etc. Leaders are expected to actively engage with students and provide overall support to make each program a success in accordance with the ONSP goals and mission.
+Major job responsibilities include program check-in, informational meetings, a walking tour, planned social activities, evening supervision, registration, etc. Leaders are expected to actively engage with students and provide overall support to make each program a success in accordance with the ONSP goals and mission.

 Orientation Leaders also facilitate a small group discussion focused on living and learning at U-M, academic and involvement questions and concerns, student health and safety, academic resources, decision-making strategies, and transitioning to U-M.